A Comprehensive History of Software Development: From Beginnings to Present

 Final Words

-In this article, we barely scratched the surface, mentioning the main innovations in software development from the 60s up until the 2010s.
+In this article, we barely scratched the surface, mentioning the main innovations in software development from the 1960s up until the 2010s.
 Had we included every single invention, it would have taken a voluminous book.
 As for the past four years, they would need another book of their own because software development is advancing at the speed of light.
 One of the greatest advancements is the no-code movement.
 It allows anyone to create software or perform functions without learning to code.
 A good example of a no-code platform is the nandbox app builder.
-It’s the only native app builder in the market, meaning you can create a fully native app in minutes without writing any code.
+It’s the only native app builder on the market, meaning you can create a fully native app in minutes without writing any code.
 Try it now!